Live at Fenway Park: Songs

 The album includes all of the songs in Buffett's "Big 8" songs that he nearly always performs in concert.
 Due to the location of the concert in the home stadium of Major League Baseball's Boston Red Sox, Buffett performed several related songs including baseball anthem "Take Me Out to the Ball Game," Red Sox' fan favorite "Sweet Caroline," originally by Neil Diamond, and "Respect," made popular by Aretha Franklin, alluding to the Red Sox success in 2004 (they would go on to win the 2004 World Series) after years of poor performance.
+While performing "Scarlet Begonias," Buffett changed the lyrics in the final line of the song from "everybody's playing in the heart of gold band," to "everybody's playing in the Fenway Park band," referencing the venue.
 Buffett also performed "Boat Drinks" which he says is the only of his songs written in and about Boston.

 Chart performance

 Live at Fenway Park hit No. 41 on the American Billboard 200 album chart and No. 2 on the Independent Albums chart.